 The white-painted courtyard wall reflects nearly all the sunlight it receives.
 However, this is diffuse reflection, going equally in every direction.
 Only a small part of it goes to points likely to warm the house.

 The aluminium foil reflects in a specular (mirror-like) way, sending nearly all of the solar energy downward at the same angle that it arrived.
 Because the foil is wrinkled, these mirrors spread the beam of sunlight out to about twice the width of the mirror surface.
 It is still quite concentrated as can be seen in the last photo, which is lit mainly by reflection from the foil.

 Light reflected from these aluminium mirrors is not aimed precisely at points where it would best warm the house.
 The mirrors are not mobile, and their location owes a lot to chance.
 Furthermore, the house shades the mirrors for parts of each day; different parts as the season changes.

 However, I think the warming effect will be useful, and I hope to be able to measure it.

 The mirrors are part of the Courtyard that I have described in posts and pages listed in “My House Page”.

-I raised the question of mirrors to reflect sunlight in a thread titled “Reflective Film” on a forum of the Alternative Technology Association (Melbourne).
+I raised the question of mirrors to reflect sunlight in a thread titled “Reflective Film” on a forum of the Alternative Technology Association in Melbourne, now re-named “Renew”.
 (I posted as “Catopsilia”, my first post being the 15th from the top.)